mohahf19/mohahf19.github.io/_publications/08_2020_deeplearning_intro.md

 title: "Deep Learning Introduction And Applications"
 collection: writeups
 date: 2020-08-25
+venue: false
+share: false
 paperurl: https://mohahf19.github.io/files/deep_learning_intro.pdf
 ---

-This write-up is the final result of my 2020 summer research work done under the supervision of Professor Gokhan Yıldırım.
+This write-up is the final result of my 2020 summer research work done under the supervision of Professor Gökhan Yıldırım.
 We study the mathematical foundations of neural networks.
 Then we focus on CNNs and explore a method that is used to learn from graph data.